Profile

 My Typical Day:

 For me, a typical day is waking up at 6am, walking the dog and then travelling to the University.
-When I get to the office, I usually look at lots of satellite imagery and run some computer code to analyse data.
+When I get to the office, I usually look at lots of satellite imagery and run computer code to analyse data.
 I also teach university students about climate change and glaciers so often I head to a lecture theatre.
 My day can also involve talking to other glaciologists where I work, as a lot of science is about team work!

-When I am on fieldwork, a typical day will involve me waking up early, getting dressed into warm clothes and eating breakfast where we’re staying (often in a lodge in the Himalayas or cooking in a tent) – often porridge or granola.
-In the Himalayas, through the day, we can hike up to 25km a day so can get tired.
-When hiking, I stop to do drone surveys, taking lots of images of the glaciers and glacial lakes.
-At the end of the day I am very tired, will eat dinner and head straight to my sleeping bag to warm up!
+When I am on fieldwork, a typical day will involve me waking up very early, getting dressed into warm clothes and eating breakfast where we’re staying (often in a lodge in the Himalayas or cooking in a tent) – often porridge or granola.
+In the Himalayas, through the day, we can hike up to 25 km (a day) so can get tired.
+We can also have altitude sickness, which can pose additional physical and mental challenges.

 -